outscale/osc-cost/docs/CONTRIBUTING.md

 osc-cost's code is organized in order to have:
 - a choosen input (Outscale API, json, ...)
 - a core which compute costs
-- a choosen output format (hour, month, csv, json, ...)
+- a choosen output format (hour, month, json, ...)

 # Debuging